IBM-DTeam/swift-for-db2-cli/README.md

 ## Contributing
 1. Clone this repository, `git clone https://github.com/IBM-DTeam/swift-for-db2-cli`
-2. Build and run tests
+2. Make your changes, build, run tests and run once more with valgrind.
+3. Make a pull request.

   ### Notes
   * You can configure the variables VALID_CONN_STR and INVALID_CONN_STR in the makefile if you wish to.
 However, they are already set for you.